grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 ### Clear workspace and install necessary packages {#clear-workspace-and-install-necessary-packages}

-What follows from here until the section **Load Data** is just my usual
-routine: Detach all packages, remove all variables in the global environment, etc, and then load the packages from the MRAN server (a snapshot from March 1st, 2019).
-With this, I ensure [reproducibility and cross-device compatibility](https://timogrossenbacher.ch/2017/07/a-truly-reproducible-r-workflow/).
+What follows from here until the section **Data Sources** is just the usual routine: Detach all packages, remove all variables in the global environment, etc, and then load the packages from the MRAN server (a snapshot from March 1st, 2019).
+With this, we ensure [reproducibility and cross-device compatibility](https://timogrossenbacher.ch/2017/07/a-truly-reproducible-r-workflow/).
-I use my [freely available
-template](https://github.com/grssnbchr/rddj-template) for this, with some adaptions detailed under **Reproducibility**.
+We use Timo's [freely available template](https://github.com/grssnbchr/rddj-template) for this, with some adaptions detailed under **Reproducibility**.

     ## [1] "package package:rmarkdown detached"

-    ## Loading required package: knitr

-    ## Loading required package: rstudioapi

 ### Define packages {#define-packages}

-For this project, we just used the usual suspects, i.e. `tidyverse` packages including `ggplot2` for plotting, `sf` for geodata processing and `raster` for working with (spatial) raster data, i.e. the relief.
+For this project, we use the usual suspects, i.e. `tidyverse` packages including `ggplot2` for plotting, `sf` for geodata processing and `raster` for working with (spatial) raster data, i.e. the relief.
 Also, the `viridis` package imports the beautiful Viridis color scale we use for the univariate map.
+Lastly, `cowplot` is used to combine the bivariate map and its custom legend.

 ``` r
 # from https://mran.revolutionanalytics.com/web/packages/checkpoint/vignettes/using-checkpoint-with-knitr.html